danoliver1/kubernetes-201/high-availability/step-03.md

 We can test this by running a command to drain pods from the node.

-Firsty, lets confirm that there are 3 pods running
+Firsty, let's confirm that there are 3 pods running

 ```bash
 kubectl get deployments